- Posted by admin

 Settlement by Agreement in Minnesota Child Custody Cases

-In disputes over custody, the goal of the mediator is to help parents reach a mutually beneficial decision about the basic legal and physical aspects of raising the child.
+In Minnesota child custody mediation, the goal of the mediator is to help parents reach a mutually beneficial decision about the basic legal and physical aspects of raising the child.
 The goal should be to develop a plan in the child’s best interests – the same standard used by courts in determining custody.

 Types of custody recognized in Minnesota law include: